samik-saha/rasa-chatbot/README.md

 docker build -t rasa-chatbot . docker run -it --rm -p 5005:5005 -e PORT=5005 rasa-chatbot
 ```
-It starts a webserver with resh api and listens for messages at localhost:5005
+It starts a webserver with rest api and listens for messages at localhost:5005

 #### Test over REST api